 Business risk is a broad category.
 It applies to any event or circumstance that has the potential to prevent you from achieving your business goals or objectives.
 Business risk can be internal (such as your strategy) or external (such as the global economy).

 Different types of risk should be managed and treated differently.
 You should understand exactly what type of risk you are facing before you consider how to deal with it.

-The main types of risk to consider are:
+The main four types of risk are:

-Categories of risks are not rigid and some parts of your business may fall into more than one category.
+These categories of risks are not rigid and some parts of your business may fall into more than one category.
 The risks attached to data protection, for example, could be considered when reviewing both your operations and your business' compliance.

 Other factors can present certain threats to your business, including:

 - political and economic instability in any foreign markets you export goods to

 - health and safety risks - see health and safety risk assessment

 - commercial risks, including the failure of key suppliers or customers